Close Menu

 In Nevada, to win benefits you must have a medical condition that keeps you from working for at least one year.
 Additionally, you must meet SSA’s rules.
 You can also win by proving your physical condition prevents you from working.
 Below you will find some of the main physical conditions on Social Security’s list:

-WIN NEVADA BENEFITS FOR MENTAL CONDITIONS
+WIN NEVADA SSD BENEFITS FOR MENTAL CONDITIONS

 As with physical illness, mental conditions also have rules you must meet in order to win benefits.
 Each of the above medical conditions, for example, has certain elements you must prove.
-For instance, if you claim benefits for PTSD, you must show certain symptoms in you medical records.
-However, you must also show that you have severe symptoms that impact your ability to work.
-In order to prove your deserve to be paid benefits, you must have ongoing mental treatment.
-You must also have medical records that support your claim.
+For instance, if you claim benefits for PTSD, then you must show certain symptoms in you medical records.

 WINNING BENEFITS IN NEVADA WITH YOUR RFC

-If you don’t meet an SSA listing, then you can still win SSDI and SSI benefits through the vocational rules.
+If you don’t meet an SSA listing, then you can still win SSDI and SSI benefits through the GRID rules.
 This takes your medical conditions, your age, work history, skills, and education into account.

 Your answers on these forms are some of the most important statements you make.
 If you state on your Work History form that you lifted nothing on the job, then that is what the SSA assumes is correct.
 Frankly, there are no jobs where you lift “nothing.”
 But for some reason, many people write that down as an answer.
 Even desk jobs require some lifting.
 You might, for example, lift files, boxes of paper, books, or supplies.
 Make sure you check the highest number of pounds you lifted on the job.